Pwd9000-ML/terraform-azurerm-secure-backend/README.md

   - Assign access policy to keyvault for `terraform` service principal (Get/List)

 A setup log (setup.log) is also generated as part of the initial deployment.
-State files are kept in seperate storage containers so that terraform destroy does not destroy the backend.
+State files are kept in separate storage containers so that terraform destroy does not destroy the backend.
-Anyone who utilises the Primary resource group for terraform deployments, using the service principal: `terraform` provisioned by this module can thus store state inside of the `primary-state` container which the `terraform` principal will have access to.
+Anyone who utilise the Primary resource group for terraform deployments, using the service principal: `terraform` provisioned by this module can thus store state inside of the `primary-state` container which the `terraform` principal will have access to.

 ## Usage